 Now that we’re in the thick of the holiday season, many of us have overstuffed fridges (and stomachs) to contend with.
 With all of the leftovers, holiday dinners sometimes can go on for days, until it becomes a chore to find creative things to do with it all.
 It seems no matter how many Tupperware containers you send home with family members, there always seems to be a never-ending supply of mashed potatoes.
 To make matters worse, relatives always left behind the food they made.
 Though the food was offered under the guise of a gift, it was really more of a burden (sorry, Aunt Roxanne).
 Here are a few quick tips and recipes to help you make the most of your holiday leftovers.

-1. Make sure to save your turkey carcass or ham bones, drippings, and gravy to turn into delicious soup stock that can bagged up and frozen for use throughout the winter.
+- Make sure to save your turkey carcass or ham bones, drippings, and gravy to turn into delicious soup stock that can be bagged up and frozen for use throughout the winter.
 Use it as a tonic when you’re feeling under the weather.
 There’s really nothing like soup to soothe a winter cold!
+Recipe below.

-3. If your holiday meal includes roasted beets, you can turn the extras into a delicious Russian stew called borscht.
-Make a large batch, then freeze it in family or individual sized containers for quick dinners or fast lunches.
+- If your holiday meal includes roasted beets, you can turn the extras into a delicious Russian stew called borscht.
+Recipe below.
+Make a large batch, then freeze it in family-sized or individual-sized containers for quick dinners or fast lunches.

 2 cups shredded peeled beets